 Momo Cissé didn’t regret his choice to move to Stuttgart.
 He was soon knocking on the door of the first team.
 He made five substitute appearances for Stuttgart’s first team near the end of the 2020-21 season.
 Exciting cameos led him to be named in the top-20 special talents in Bundesliga, joining the likes of Jude Bellingham, and Florian Wirtz on the list.

 Trying new challenges has been a theme of Momo’s career and following that theme, he joined the Polish team Wisla Krakow for the 2021-22 season.
 Owned by Dortmund legend Jakub Błaszczykowski, the Bundesliga connection came in handy as Momo sought first-team experience in a top league.
-Injury problems this season prevented him from being fully fit and firing for relegated Wisla Krakow but a recent selection to the Guinean international team suggests that the long-term outlook is bright for his career.
+Injury problems last season prevented him from being fully fit and firing for relegated Wisla Krakow but a recent selection to the Guinean international team suggests that the long-term outlook is bright for his career.
+He extended his loan at Wisla and now appears to have put is injury problems behind him.

 Momo Cissé playing style